trillium-rs/trillium/docs/guide/handlers/proxy.md

 [rustdocs](https://docs.trillium.rs/trillium_proxy)

 The `trillium-proxy` crate provides both reverse proxy and forward proxy modes, built on `trillium-client`.
-Both modes support HTTP/3 on the inbound side (when the server is configured with `trillium-quinn`) and on the outbound side (when the client is initialized with `Client::new_with_quic`).
+The proxy is protocol-agnostic on both sides: HTTP/2 is negotiated automatically via TLS ALPN with no extra configuration, and HTTP/3 is available on the inbound side (when the server is configured with `trillium-quinn`) and on the outbound side (when the client is initialized with `Client::new_with_quic`).

 ## Reverse proxy